No products in the cart.

 CA General: This program is approved for 1.0 units of general CLE in California.

-FL General: This program is approved for 1.0 units of general CLE in Florida through February 10, 2018.
+FL General: This program is no longer approved in Florida.
+CLE expired February 10, 2018.

 This program is approved for CLE in the states listed above.
 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.